snowyu/node-nosql-subkey/README.md

 ### DB/Subkey.subkey()/path()

-Get a new Subkey instance.
-It will remove from cache if you free it. this instance will be freed if parent is freed.
+Get a specified Subkey instance.
+It will remove from cache if you free it. this instance will be freed if its parent is freed.

 please use the createSubkey if u wanna keep the instance even parent is freed.

+* Subkey.subkey(keyPath, options, readyCallback)
+  * = Subkey.path(keyPath, options, readyCallback)
+* Subkey.subkey(keyPath, readyCallback)
+  * = Subkey.path(keyPath, readyCallback)

 __arguments__ see createSubkey below: